Home

 Also, do not make the mistake of assuming that it is not dog food allergies because your dog has been eating the same brand of food for months or even years.
 Generally speaking, most dog food allergy symptoms show up after two years of eating the same food.
 It may be a little confusing to understand, but in many cases, this is how long it takes for the allergies to build up to a point where they are noticeable.

-Common symptoms of a food allergy include:
+Common symptoms of dog food allergies include:

 • Scratching